-To publish a routing service, you need to author a GIS resource such as a network analysis layer or a geoprocessing tool in ArcGIS Pro or ArcMap and, publish the resource as a service.
+To publish a routing service, you need to author a GIS resource, such as a network analysis layer or a geoprocessing tool in ArcGIS Pro, and publish the resource as a service.
 A routing service can be published as a map service with the network analysis capability or as a geoprocessing service.
 The service type you use for routing depends on your objectives and available resources.

-There can be certain scenarios in which routing services created from the Publish Routing Services utility might not be adequate.
-In such cases, you can publish routing services to your ArcGIS Server site using ArcGIS Pro or ArcMap.
-This may be necessary in cases such as the following:
+There can be certain scenarios in which routing services created from the Publish Routing Services utility may not be adequate.
+In such cases, you can publish routing services to your ArcGIS Server site using ArcGIS Pro.
+This may be necessary in cases such as those below:

 - You need a routing service to perform additional analysis that is not provided by the routing services created using the Publish Routing Services utility.
 For example, you may want to use a service that finds the best route between multiple input stops and then uses an elevation dataset (such as a digital elevation model) to generate an elevation profile graph for the route.
 In such cases, you can publish a geoprocessing service that achieves your desired workflow.

 - You need to use a different network dataset than the one used by services created with the Publish Routing Services utility.
 For example, your organization may perform a majority of its network analysis based on street centerline data using applications such as ArcGIS Pro or the analysis tools available in Map Viewer Classic.
 At the same time, you may also need to perform analysis on an indoor transportation network representing walkways and hallways inside your campus using applications with ArcGIS Indoors.
 In these cases, you can use the Publish Routing Services utility to publish all the routing services based on the network dataset created from your street centerline data.
 You can publish additional routing services (as map services with the network analysis capability) based on your indoor network dataset and use these routing services with applications available with ArcGIS Indoors.

 Publishing a routing service as a map service with the network analysis capability involves the steps below: